dfns/dfns-api-docs/api-docs/policy-management/README.md

-# PolicyManagement Overview

  Policies enable businesses to enforce rules and controls on top of actions taken using the Dfns API.

+ Specifically, Policy Engine allows you to create `PolicyRules` and `PolicyControls`, and then use them together to create `Policies`.

-For a broad overview, see the [policy engine description](../../getting-started/PolicyEngineIntro.md) in the [getting started](broken-reference) section.&#x20;
+ For a broad overview including examples, see the [Policy Engine description](../../getting-started/PolicyEngineIntro.md) in the [Getting Started](../../getting-started/GettingStarted.md) section.